200anxy/mangalibrary-Koreader/README.md

 # Manga Library Manager - KOReader Plugin
+If there are any bugs/issues, please report them in the bug tracker so that they can be fixed

 A comprehensive manga library management plugin for KOReader that provides full-screen manga organization, reading progress tracking, and seamless chapter navigation.